 Councillor Roger Houghton - ASB Chairman

 Rod Foggin - Agricultural Fieldman

 Cardston County's Agricultural Services Board provides a number of equipment rentals to our local producers.
 We provide rental equipment to assist our local producers with soil conservation, pest control, and weed control.
 You can get in touch with our Agricultural Fieldman for more information.

 Custom Weed Spraying

 Cardston County offers a weed spraying program to help combat the spread of weeds through our province.
-Weeds are a serious threat to the environmental and economic health of our region.
+Weeds are a serious threat to our region's environmental and economic health.
 Weeds destroy our grazing land and reduce the productivity of our agricultural land.

-Cardston County’s Agricultural Fieldman will make a site inspection to determine the priority of the area and provide an estimated cost for weed spraying.
-Depending on the priority and the cost to you, our agricultural services staff will spray the area using the most appropriate method of delivery.
+Cardston County's Agricultural Fieldman will conduct a site inspection to determine the priority of the area and provide an estimated cost for weed spraying.
+Depending on the condition and the cost to you, our agricultural services staff will spray the site using the most appropriate delivery method.

-Our weed spraying program operates on a cost-recovery basis, which means that you will be responsible for the costs of herbicide and employee travel and time.
+Our weed spraying program operates on a cost-recovery basis, meaning you will be responsible for the costs of herbicide and employee travel and time.
 There will be a minimum charge of $100.
 You can get in touch with our agricultural fieldman for more information.